Updated February 2018

 What To Expect On Board When Flying With A Baby

 9 Tips For Flying With A Baby For The First Time.

-Here is some general information to give you a realistic idea of what lies before you.
+Here is some general information to give you a realistic idea of what lies before you, with some tips for flying with a baby if it’s your first time.
 Also see my more in-depth flying with a baby tips or flying with toddler tips.
 For specific airline rules when flying with a baby – you may find this post useful.

 1) Families with young children generally get to board first.

 Make the most of that time, as it really helps take the pressure off finding space for your luggage etc. In 2012, some American airlines including United Airlines, US Airways and American Airlines changed their policies.

 However, in February 2016, United Airlines reversed it’s policy and now allows families flying with children under 2 to pre-board.
 If the airline/airport doesn’t have that policy or you are unsure, ask for the extra time to board at the boarding gate.
 (American Airlines will allow you to board early if you make this request).

 A handy alternative if your baby is a wriggler or an older toddler, is one parent boards first and finds space for the bags, whilst the other parent waits with the baby at the gate lounge.
 This means little one can crawl or toddle and work off some energy, rather than sit in their seat waiting for everyone else to board.

 2) Most, but not all airlines will allow you to bring your stroller/pushchair/pram to the gate or the doors of the plane.